Duration

 Program Mission

-The mission of the interior design program is to provide design knowledge and skills through exploration of interior spatial design to create functional spaces considering user’s wellbeing.
+The mission of the interior design program is to provide design knowledge and skills through the exploration of interior spatial design to create functional spaces that consider the user’s well-being.

 Accreditation